Cannabis Grow Guide by Royal Queen Seeds

 1. Your Germination Method Is Off

-There are many different ways to germinate cannabis seeds, and different growers have their favourites.
+If you are wondering how to germinate weed seeds, you should know that there are many ways to do it, and different growers have their favorites.
 In general, we do not recommend changing your germination method if it's one that you've been using successfully for some time, as the germination and seedling stages are very touch-and-go.

 If, however, you're having trouble germinating your cannabis seeds, revising your technique might be in order.
 At RQS, we recommend germinating your seeds in one of two ways: